Sonnet 567

 What does it mean that I should die for you,

-What greater act of love if this be true
+What greater act of love, if this be true—

-And every joy bestowed draws fleeting smiles,
+And every prize bestows but fleeting smiles,

-Wherein I pray one day you’ll bear my name.
+Still praying that one day you’ll bear my name.

 Where one who cares the least fair holds the key.